InstituteforDiseaseModeling/idmtools/docs/platforms.rst

     batch_size = 10
     exclusive = False

+As an alternative to the INI based configurations, some platforms such as COMPS provide predefined configurations aliases.
+With those aliases, you can use an alias for a known environment without a config.
+To see a list of aliases, use the cli command *idmtools info plugins platform-aliases*.

 Within your code you use the :py:class:`~idmtools.core.platform_factory.Platform` class to specify which platform |IT_s| will use.
 For example, the following excerpt sets **platform** to use |COMPS_s| and overrides **priority** and **node_group** settings.::

     platform = Platform('COMPS',priority='AboveNormal',node_group='emod_a')